 No matter where you stay, hotel or local guest house, you may visit for a small fee one of the open (summer only) or closed hot mineral water pools.
 Some of them are located in hotels, others – in special pool complexes with pool bars, kids entertainment, etc.

 Bring a few empty bottles with you and fill them out with fresh mineral water from the fountains in the center.
-There is also a special fountain where they say the water is good for the eyes (you can see people washing their eyes with it).
+There is also a special fountain (in the center again) where they say the water is good for the eyes (you can see people washing their eyes with it).

 After a relaxing day at the pools, stroll around the old Roman city walls built by Emperor Diocleziano.
 Appreciating the hot mineral pools in the city, the emperor built here, in 3rd-4th century AD a huge Roman thermal bath complex and many water fountains.